ruby-grape/grape/README.md

 ### Evaluate Given

-By default `declared(params)` will return parameters even if depend on another parameters not given.
-If you do not want to return these, you can use the `evaluate_given` option.
-By default, `evaluate_given` is set to `false`.
+By default `declared(params)` will not evaluate `given` and return all parameters.
+Use `evaluate_given` to evaluate all `given` blocks and return only parameters that satisfy `given` conditions.
 Consider the following API:

 ````ruby
 format :json